CaptainNapkins/packet-parser-cnit315/README.md

-# packet-parser-cnit315
+# WireMinnow
-This is a place for the CNIT 315 final project.
-I'm planning on a network packet parser that can output to a file and upload results via some API, perhaps.
+This is the CNIT 315 final project.
+This network packet parser can output to a file and display results.

-Snappier name is coming soon

-## Standard Operating Procedures
-1. All work can be done on branches
-2. When done, commit to branch and push changes
-3. Then open a pull request to be merged into main

 ## Usage